 Our campsite is called Kobe, which is the Kiswahili word for tortoise.
-Our staff chose the name because of the shape of the tents.
+Our staff chose the name because of the shape of the original tents.

 The main camping area is on a tree-lined, sandy beach, meters away from the sea.
 We have shaded bandas with large tents which can be rented serviced or not.